A bandstructure simulator of semiconductor nanostructures called quantum wells.

 (Note that if numpy is not installed before you install aestimo then there may be an compilation error for the cython extension but it seems that the extension gets compiled anyway, so that the error can be ignored.)

-You will need to have a version of Python 2 installed on your computer, preferably python 2.6 - 2.7.
+You will need to have a version of Python 3 installed on your computer.
 For this, please refer to Python Website, where binary packages for most platforms can be found or search your distribution’s package management system.
 Additionally, you need the following python libraries - numpy, scipy and matplotlib.

 For Macintosh, Python is preinstalled and related libraries can be found at Pythonmac Directory.